 You may not have expected pregnancy to affect your mouth.
 But your blood circulation and hormone levels can make your gums tender and swollen, and you may notice they bleed more easily.
 You may also develop nose bleeds.

-Your hormones, as well as vitamins and iron supplements, may cause constipation (difficulty passing stool or incomplete or infrequent passage of hard stools).
+Your hormones, as well as vitamins and iron supplements, may cause constipation (trouble pooping or incomplete or infrequent passage of hard stools).
 Pressure on your rectum from your uterus may also cause constipation.

 - Add more fiber (such as whole grain foods, fresh fruits, and vegetables) to your diet.

 - Drink plenty of fluids daily (at least 6-8 glasses of water and 1-2 glasses of fruit or prune juice).

 - Drink warm liquids, especially in the morning.

 - Exercise daily.
 Walking and swimming are activities that are gentle on your pregnant body.